 After the three weeks at Thembalethu, I took off with one of the other girls.
 We took a minivan to the border with Swaziland, the beginning of our trip.
 Swaziland is beautiful.
-Locked into South-Africa, this small nation has a lot to offer if it comes to wildlife and nature.
-And a king with MANY wifes.
+Locked into South-Africa, the small nation of Swaziland has many places to visit and has a lot to offer if it comes to wildlife and nature.
+And it has a a king with MANY wifes.

 Accommodation: Sondzela Backpackers.
 When I arrived, I was amazed.
 This might as well be the best located hostel ever.
 In the middle of a wildpark, with zebra’s and impala’s walking through the garden and a pool; what else can you wish for?
 This place is not close to the town centre, so diner is catered for.
 Impala stew with rice or sweet potatoes around the fire with the other backpackers or a sunset drive upon the mountain.
 Very much recommendable!

 We did a night drive and went for a hike in the park.
 I really want to go back to this place!

 Do you spot my ancient cellphone in the picture below? 😉